gary-rowe/trezor-java/examples/README.md

 The `wipe` message results in a factory reset of the device and is the simplest message that involves multiple state transitions involving user confirmation and screen requests from the application.

+After a successful factory reset the `features` message is null.

+## Create Wallet